About the Institute for Advancement of Justice and Human Rights

 Quality Assessment

-We endeavor to track the cases decided by the Tribunal to determine the outcome in terms of accommodation by the court and the treatment of the applicant by judges following the Tribunal's findings.
-At the present time, courts and judges do not follow the findings and rulings of the Tribunal.
+We endeavor to track the cases decided by the Tribunal to determine the outcome in terms of accommodation by the court and the treatment of the applicant by judges following the Tribunal's model findings.
+By tracking outcomes and incorporating back into our model findings and accommodations, we hope that courts and judges will implement and voluntarily follow the model findings and rulings of the Tribunal, and ensure quality of accommodations throughout every litigant's case.

 Communication with international human rights bodies and mechanisms

 We communicate with international human rights bodies such as the UN Special Procedures and the Committe Against Torture, in order to inform those bodies of our research and findings, and specific cases before the Tribunal, and through informing those bodies, enable them to be cognisant of issues and human rights violations.
-Simplistically, you might think of us as human rights defenders.
+Simplistically, you might think of us as human rights defenders who inspire the evolution of quality and standards in the judicial process and government.
 We also communicate with the Private Attorney General who independently takes action to establish and protect human rights.